Skip to main content

 Clinical guidelines generally recommend a baseline DEXA scan for all patients initiating GnRH agonist therapy, especially if the treatment duration is anticipated to exceed six months.
 This initial assessment establishes a reference point against which future changes in bone density can be accurately measured.
 Subsequent scans are typically performed at regular intervals, often every one to two years, depending on the patient’s individual risk factors for bone loss and the duration of therapy.

-The frequency of monitoring may be adjusted based on several factors, including the patient’s age, pre-existing status, nutritional intake, lifestyle habits, and the presence of other medical conditions that might influence bone metabolism.
+The frequency of monitoring may be adjusted based on several factors, including the patient’s age, pre-existing bone health status, nutritional intake, lifestyle habits, and the presence of other medical conditions that might influence bone metabolism.
 For instance, a patient with a history of fractures or other risk factors for osteoporosis might require more frequent monitoring or earlier intervention.

 Regular DEXA scans are the primary method for tracking bone mineral density changes during GnRH agonist therapy.